Mary-Tyler-Moore/venues-production/README.md

 Distributed under the Creative Commons BY-NC-SA License.
 See `LICENSE` for more information.

+## Acknowledgements

+* I want to thank [nothingismagick](https://github.com/nothingismagick) for writing a [guide](https://dev.to/nothingismagick/setup-and-serve-quasar-ssr-in-a-droplet-in-30-minutes-and-in-3-quick-and-easy-steps-49kp) for deploying Quasar SSR to Digitial Ocean.
+This resource saved me hours of time.
+* I also want to thank [Brad Traversy](https://github.com/bradtraversy) for providing this [gist](https://gist.github.com/bradtraversy/cd90d1ed3c462fe3bddd11bf8953a896) that I used as a reference.

 ## Author's Environmental Impact:
 #### I am seeking to work 100% remote.
 I am seeking to stop driving my car :car: to an office :office: fives days per week.
 Please help me become a carbon :deciduous_tree: neutral :recycle: JS developer by sharing your stars :sparkles: with me.